westphallm1/AoMM-Cross-Mod-Sample/README.md

 		How quickly the minion should change directions.
 See behavior parameters below for more details.
 	* `attackFrames`:
 		How frequently the minion should fire a projectile.
 See behavior parameters below for more details.
+	* `defaultIdle`: Whether to maintain this minion's default behavior while not attacking an enemy.
+Default true

 * `mod.Call("RegisterGroundedPet", string versionString, ModProjectile proj, ModBuff buff, int? projType) -> void`
 	Register a fully managed grounded cross mod combat pet.
 AoMM will take over this projectile's